permana9473fv2024-cmd/SMART-FAN-SWITCH/README.md

 ---

-## ⚙️ System Logic (Cara Kerja)
+## ⚙️ System Logic
-1. **Standby Mode:** Saat sakelar di posisi OFF (LOW), mikrokontroler memutus sinyal PWM, mematikan LED, dan mengembalikan posisi Servo ke titik tengah (90°).
-Layar LCD menampilkan status "MATI".
+1. **Standby Mode:** When the switch is in the OFF (LOW) position, the microcontroller cuts off the PWM signal, turns off the LED, and returns the Servo to its center position (90°).
+The LCD displays the status as "MATI" (OFF).
-2. **Active Mode:** Saat sakelar digeser ke ON (HIGH), sistem aktif dan membaca input analog dari potensiometer (0-1023).
+2. **Active Mode:** When the switch is toggled ON (HIGH), the system activates and reads the analog input from the potentiometer (0-1023).
-3. **Speed Control:** Nilai analog tersebut di-mapping menjadi nilai PWM (0-255) yang dikirim ke pin `EN1` pada L293D untuk memutar motor DC.
+3. **Speed Control:** The analog value is mapped to a PWM value (0-255) which is sent to the `EN1` pin on the L293D to rotate the DC motor.
-4. **Auto-Swing:** Secara bersamaan, Servo Motor akan melakukan *looping* ayunan dari sudut 50° ke 130° dan sebaliknya dengan penambahan *step* yang halus.
+4. **Auto-Swing:** Simultaneously, the Servo Motor loops its swing from 50° to 130° and vice versa with smooth step increments.
-5. **Real-time UI:** LCD I2C di-update secara berkala tanpa menggunakan fungsi `delay()` yang memblokir program, sehingga pembacaan sensor dan pergerakan aktuator tetap responsif.
+5. **Real-time UI:** The I2C LCD is updated periodically without using blocking `delay()` functions, ensuring sensor readings and actuator movements remain highly responsive.
-6. **Emergency / Fail-Safe Stop:** Berfungsi ganda sebagai pengaman, menggeser sakelar utama ke posisi OFF akan secara instan memutus daya putaran aktuator motor DC dan menghentikan pergerakan mekanis secara aman dan terkendali.
+6. **Emergency / Fail-Safe Stop:** Doubling as a safety feature, toggling the main switch to the OFF position instantly cuts power to the DC motor's rotation and safely halts all mechanical movements.

 ---